wjohnson85/will-blog-2/_posts/2020-07-08-add-real-time-chat-with-actioncable.md

 ActionCable is feature of Ruby on Rails that brings in the usage of websockets.
 With it you can build cool things like real-time chat similar to discord and slack.
 You can also add "Who's online" notifications to show other users who is online at the same time as them.

-This post is using Rails 5.2 and assumes you have already created a Rails app with a User model.
+This post is using Rails 5.2 and assumes you have already created a Rails app with a User and Message models.
 This is how to add ActionCable into an existing application.

 ## Create and connect to a channel